BitsPleaseMSI/seminar-ppts/README.md

 # BitsPlease Seminars
-Find here all the **BitsPlease** Seminar Event Slides for future refernece.
+Find here all the **BitsPlease** Seminar Event Slides for future reference.

 <table>